danfitz/onlineCourses/algorithmsDataStructures/1-big-o-notation.md

 - Iterative approach is `5n + 2`
 - Formulaic approach is `3`

-However, with big O notation, we aren't really conceerned with whether it's `5n`, `20n`, or `10000n`.
+However, with big O notation, we aren't really concerned with whether it's `5n`, `20n`, or `10000n`.
 The important thing is that the number of operations grow **proportionally with n**.

 ## What is Big O Notation?